 Where the design community meets.

-San Francisco, CA Head of Design, Brigade Joined almost 5 years ago
+San Francisco, CA Head of Design, Brigade Joined about 5 years ago

 Pretty sure its Pixi.js